 Optimum Nutrition’s casein is a top rated casein for many reasons.
 A big draw is the fact that it has a wider range of flavors available than any other casein we’ve seen on the market.
 It’s also very high in calcium — 50 percent of the recommended intake per scoop — but what really elevates it is the inclusion of digestive enzymes, which may improve the speed at which the protein is absorbed.

-- Gold Standard Casein contains Aminogen®, a blend of digestive enzymes that some research suggests may improve the absorption rate of the protein.
+- Anyone with an interest in maximizing absorption; Gold Standard Casein contains Aminogen®, a blend of digestive enzymes that some research suggests may improve the absorption rate of the protein.

-- Optimum Nutrition provides more flavors for their casein than any of their competitors we’ve seen.
+- People looking for a wide range of flavors; Optimum Nutrition provides more flavors for their casein than any of their competitors we’ve seen.

 - The ingredients include artificial flavors and artificial sweeteners, which some try to avoid.

-- Soy lecithin is on the ingredients list, which improves mixability and texture, but some customers prefer to avoid soy.
+- Soy lecithin is on the ingredients list, which improves mixability and texture, but some customers eschew soy.

-- The product is certified by Informed Choice.
-While not quite as rigorous as Informed Sport, Informed Choice tests the production facility for banned substances, which may bring peace of mind to competitive athletes.
+- Athletes: this product is certified by Informed Choice.
+While not quite as rigorous as the certification of Informed Sport, Informed Choice tests the production facility for banned substances, which may bring peace of mind to competitive athletes.

-- With 60 percent of the recommended daily intake per serving, this is higher in calcium than your average casein.
+- People looking to increase their calcium.
+With 60 percent of the recommended daily intake per serving, this is higher than your average casein.